chguiterman/dfoliatR/README.md

 head(ef)[1:8] # note the formatting of this rwl object
 ```
 We compared these trees against a non-host chronology from a nearby site.
-The BAC chornology is from ponderosa pine at the Baca site in the Jemez Mountains.
+The BAC chronology is from ponderosa pine at the Baca site in the Jemez Mountains.

 ```R
 data(bac_crn)